typectx/typectx/packages/docs/docs/guides/testing.md

 # Testing and Mocking

-Typearch makes testing easy by providing two powerful mocking strategies, allowing you to isolate components and control dependencies during tests.
+typectx makes testing easy by providing two powerful mocking strategies, allowing you to isolate components and control dependencies during tests.

 ## Method 1: Mocking with `.pack()`